noahm/codeowners/README.md

 import Codeowners from '@nmann/codeowners';

-// defaults to process.cwd(), but can pass a different directory path to constructor const owners = new Codeowners();
+// defaults to process.cwd(), but can pass a different directory path to constructor const owners = new Codeowners(optionalRootDir);
-owners.getOwner('path/to/file.js'); // returns array of one or more owners, e.g. ['@noahm']
+owners.getOwner('path/to/file.js'); // returns array of owners, e.g. ['@noahm']
 ```

 ### Team metadata

-This library will attempt to parse out contact info for teams if listed in a simple space-separated-values format.
+This library will attempt to parse out contact info for teams if listed in a simple format of space-separated values.
 Only lines beginning with a double-pound "##" will be parsed.

 The first line is a space-separated list of column names, and the following lines provide values for those columns, one line per team.